R3Conclave/conclave-core-sdk/docs/docs/security.md

 Conclave handles the sealing process for you.
 Unfortunately there's one class of attack encryption cannot stop.
 It must instead be considered in the design of your app.
 That attack is when the host gives you back older data than was requested.
 The system clock is controlled by the owner of the computer and so can't be relied on.
-Additionally the owner can kill and restart the host process whenever they like.
+Additionally, the owner can kill and restart the host process whenever they like.

 Together this means an enclave's sense of time and ordering of events can be tampered with to create confusion.
 By snapshotting the stored (sealed, encrypted) data an enclave has provided after each network message from a client is delivered, the enclave can be "rewound" to any point.
 Then stored messages from the clients can be replayed back to the enclave in different orders, or with some messages dropped.
-We call this a Memento attack, after [the film in which the protagonist has anterograde amenesia](https://en.wikipedia.org/wiki/Memento_(film)).
+We call this a Memento attack, after [the film in which the protagonist has anterograde amnesia](https://en.wikipedia.org/wiki/Memento_(film)).

 !!! warning